-It's not abandoned, but it's not exactly open to the public, or fully operational, either.
+It's not abandoned, but it's not exactly open to the public or fully operational, either.

-This weekend's tour revealed both sides of the historic theater, which has undergone a number of renovations over its 101 years in operation.
 Restoration efforts returned the Palace (formerly an Orpheum vaudeville theater, and subsequently the Palace Newsreel Theater and then a cinema specializing in Spanish-language film) back to various historical states, depending on the layers of paint peeled back, and the documentation available.

 lobby